 Trump selects GOP general counsel for HHS Inspector General

 President Donald Trump has named a replacement for Christi Grimm, the former inspector general of the U.S. Department of Health and Human Services (HHS).
 Grimm was fired on Jan.
-24, along with sixteen others from her office.
+24, along with 16 others from her office.

 Grimm’s role was temporarily filled by Juliet Hodgkins, who will now step down as Thomas March Bell takes over as the permanent inspector general.
 Bell, the current general counsel for House Republicans, has worked as a staffer for GOP politicians for decades.

-Now, it will be his responsibility to investigate and stop fraud, waste, and abuse that negatively impact the American healthcare system.
+Now it will be his responsibility to investigate and stop fraud, waste and abuse that negatively impact the American healthcare system.
 In part, he will be assessing federal health programs and contracts, acting as a watchdog for corruption.

 Bell has worked on a number of Republican projects, often behind the scenes.
 Most relevant to healthcare, he was part of an investigative team that produced a report decrying Planned Parenthood’s alleged sales of fetal tissue.